gilesshaxted/karma/README.md

     * **Moderator Alerts**: If the bot detects potentially problematic content but isn't entirely "sure," it will repost the message content, author, and a link to the original message in a designated `mod-alert` channel.
 This alert will also ping a configurable generic moderator role.

+* **Expanded Automated Logging**: Karma now provides comprehensive logging for various server activities to dedicated channels:
-* **Automated Logging**: All moderation actions are logged to a designated moderation log channel with detailed embeds, including case numbers.
-Deleted messages (especially those from kicks/bans) are logged to a separate message log channel with a clear embed format.
+    * **Moderation Logs**: All moderation actions (`/warn`, `/timeout`, `/kick`, `/ban`, emoji moderation) are logged to a designated `moderation-log` channel.
+    * **Message Logs**: Edits and deletions of messages are logged to a `message-log` channel, along with messages deleted by moderation actions.
+    * **Member Logs**: Changes to member profiles (username, nickname, avatar) and role assignments/removals are logged to a `member-log` channel.
+    * **Admin Logs**: Comprehensive logging for server-level changes including channel creation/deletion/updates (including permissions), role creation/deletion/updates, emoji creation/deletion/updates, and scheduled event creation/deletion/updates.
+    * **Join/Leave Logs**: Tracks when members join or leave the guild, logged to a `join-leave-log` channel.
+    * **Boost Notifications**: Announces guild boosts in a designated `boost-notify` channel.

-* **Firestore Integration**: All bot configurations (moderator/admin roles, logging channels, case numbers) are persistently stored in Google Firestore, ensuring data is saved across restarts and accessible from any host.
+* **Firestore Integration**: All bot configurations (roles, channels, case numbers) are persistently stored in Google Firestore, ensuring data is saved across restarts and accessible from any host.

 * **LLM-Powered Sentiment Analysis**: The bot uses a Large Language Model (LLM) to analyze the sentiment of replies.
 Negative replies will prevent karma gain for the replied-to user.